Cantaloupe Nutrition, Benefits, How to Add to Diet and Side Effects

 Today, nations including China, Turkey, Iran and Egypt are some of the major worldwide growers of this fruit, as is the United States.
 Within the U.S., California grows the largest amount of cantaloupe, providing the country with over half of its melons every year.
 Other states that grow cantaloupe include Arizona, Colorado, Georgia, Indiana and Texas.

-In traditional Ayurvedic medicine, cantaloupe (and melon in general) is recommended for people with vata and pitta doshas.
+In traditional Ayurvedic medicine, melon is recommended for people with vata and pitta doshas.
 In Ayurveda, melon is cooling, alkalizing, immune-boosting and uplifting.

 It’s also considered a sattvic food, which means that it can help renew the mind by providing easily digestible nourishment to the body.
 Sattvic foods encourage clarity and awareness when eaten rather than drowsiness or heaviness in the body.

-Cantaloupe, honeydew and papaya are all know for being easily digestible fruits that are rich in nutrients and promote general well-being.
+Cantaloupe, honeydew and papaya are all known for being easily digestible fruits that are rich in nutrients and promote general well-being.

 Both contain significant amounts of folate.